Williams and Sechrest covers all types of family law. Click on the box below to find out more and Contact Us to make an appointment.

-A dissolutionn of marriage is usually very comoplicated, and even more so if there are children involved.
+A dissolution of marriage is usually very complicated, and even more so if there are children involved.
 The issues are very diverse and complicated.
-It is strongly recommended to hire an attorney to represent you in a dissolution of marriage.
+It is strongly recommended hiring an attorney to represent you in a dissolution of marriage.

 Custody of Children

 In any court proceeding regarding custody of children, the court in Missouri is supposed to look at what is in the best interest of the children.
 When deciding who is to get custody of the children, the judge will consider the wishes of the parents, the wishes of the children, where the children will get along better, and other factors regarding the best interest of the children.

 Neither parent can remove the children from the state until after the case is decided.
 Whoever gets custody of the children cannot move them out of the state for more than 90 days without the consent of the court or written consent of the other parent.

 Joint Legal Custody means that each parent shares in the decision making responsibilities of the children on issues such as education and health care.